South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Performance Insights

-- The Gamecocks are outscoring opponents by 29.4 points per game with a +1061 scoring differential overall.
-They put up 80.5 points per game (seventh in college basketball) and give up 51.1 per contest (third in college basketball).
+- The Gamecocks average 80.5 points per game (seventh in college basketball) while allowing 51.1 per contest (third in college basketball).
+They have a +1061 scoring differential overall and outscore opponents by 29.4 points per game.

-- On offense, South Carolina is averaging 80 points per game this season in conference action.
-As a comparison, its season average (80.5 points per game) is 0.5 PPG higher.
+- With 80.0 points per game in SEC contests, South Carolina is posting 0.5 fewer points per game in conference games compared to its season average (80.5 PPG).

-- South Carolina is surrendering 46.9 points per game this year at home, which is 7.3 fewer points than it is allowing away from home (54.2).
+- South Carolina is giving up 46.9 points per game this year at home, which is 7.3 fewer points than it is allowing in road games (54.2).

-- The Gamecocks have seen a decrease in scoring recently, putting up 75 points per game in their last 10 outings, 5.5 points fewer than the 80.5 they've scored this season.
+- The Gamecocks have been racking up 75.0 points per contest in their last 10 appearances, an average that's a little lower than the 80.5 they've scored over the course of the 2022-23 campaign.

 Iowa Performance Insights

-- The Hawkeyes put up 87.6 points per game (first in college basketball) while allowing 70.9 per contest (318th in college basketball).
+- The Hawkeyes put up 87.6 points per game (first in college basketball) while giving up 70.9 per contest (318th in college basketball).
 They have a +602 scoring differential and outscore opponents by 16.7 points per game.

-- In their last 10 games, the Hawkeyes are scoring 85 points per contest, compared to their season average of 87.6.
+- Over their previous 10 games, the Hawkeyes are compiling 85.0 points per contest, compared to their season average of 87.6.

 © 2023 Data Skrive.
 All rights reserved.